 How to link Aadhaar and PAN to LIC policies – Online?

-Before starting the process, it is better to keep in mind few things to enable smooth completion of linking.
+Before starting the process, it is better to keep in mind a few things to enable smooth completion of linking.

 - Keep your complete list of policies, Aadhaar Card and PAN card readily available.